KikiManjaro/CheeseFinder/README.md

-# Cheezam
+# Cheese Finder

 Find cheeses from pictures and screenshot thanks to AI

 ## Informations

-Cheezam is an application to help you finding cheeses information from pictures or screenshot,
+Cheese Finder is an application to help you finding cheeses information from pictures or screenshot,

 Find cheeses present on pictures and get wine recommendation :)